-ACAS/ATC/ADS-B Systems Physical Isolation
+ACAS/ATC/ADS-B/DME Systems Physical Isolation

-The installation designer should also be aware of the need for physical isolation 2G ISSfrom DME antennas.
-This is necessary to protect receiver input circuitry from high energy RF pulses and to minimize the mutual radiation effects on each antenna.
+The installation designer should be aware of the need for physical isolation of the 2G ISS antennas from other L-band antennas.
+The isolation is necessary to protect receiver input circuitry from high energy RF pulses and to minimize the mutual radiation effects on each antenna.
 20 dB of isolation will provide sufficient protection.
-This corresponds to 2.5 wave lengths or 30 inches.2G ISS installations.
+This corresponds to 2.5 wave lengths or 30 inches.
+The isolation between antennas is applicable in dual 2G ISS installations.
 Continuity Check

-Each antenna element should present a specified dc voltage to perform a continuity check to verify that the antenna is installed and connected to the right terminal.
+Each antenna element should present a specified resistance at dc voltage to perform a continuity check to verify that the antenna is installed and connected to the right terminal.

 Environmental Considerations